 6) Executive Functioning Challenges

 Executive functions are a set of brain-based skills that allow us to make decisions, plan activities, and stay focused while accomplishing our goals.
 Executive functions guide us as we complete multi-step tasks, manage our schedules, and talk with friends.
 While ADHD is strongly linked to challenges with executive function, autistic children can also struggle with various aspects of executive function.
-In a 2018 study by Karalunas et al., which included almost 1000 participants, it was found that both children with ADHD and autism scored markedly lower than the control group in the executive functioning areas of memory, impulse control, and processing speed.
+In a 2018 study by Karalunas et al., which included almost 1000 participants, it was found that children with ADHD and autism scored markedly lower than the control group in the executive functioning areas of memory, impulse control, and processing speed.
 Both children with ADHD and autism can struggle to “read the room” and make inferences, often because they both get focused on the details rather than understanding the bigger picture.

 7) Repetitive Body Movements

 Again, repetitive body movements are one of the characteristics of autism.
 However, not all will have repetitive body movements (e.g., jumping up and down, flapping their hands, wiggling/moving/twisting their fingers, tensing their bodies in certain positions, rocking their body side to side while standing, or doing other complex body movements).
 Children with ADHD also often engage in repetitive movements that mimic what we know as fidgety behaviors.
 These things might include tapping their fingers on a desk, shaking their leg vigorously, twirling their hair, picking at objects, or even rocking their torso back and forth.

 Does your child have a diagnosis of (or suspected) ADHD?
 We want to help!

 Start with our FREE ADHD Parenting Guide, where we explain six keys to raising a happy, independent child with ADHD.
 When you’re ready to dive deeper, check out our online parenting course for raising children with ADHD.